Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_error_management.md

 }
 ```

-Here are the details of the object `Kinova::Api::KDetailedException` thrown by the Kortex API.
+Here are the details of the object `Kinova::Api::KDetailedException` thrown by the KINOVA KORTEX™ API.

 <a id="markdown-kdetailed-exception" name="kdetailed-exception"></a>
 #### KDetailedException